 "Oh… right."
 I said.

 I was still full of adrenaline as I got out of the room.
-I walked over to the flight deck and sat down.
-I don’t think we’ll be returning to Crux any time soon.
+My legs were shaky as I made my way over to the flight deck and sat down at the table.
+I don't think we'll be returning to Crux any time soon.

 Kiko and Rei walked in.

-“What are we going to do Cashel?”
-Kiko got straight to the point.
+"What are we going to do Cashel?" asked Kiko, getting straight to the point.

 He continued pushing buttons on the flight deck control panel, "We're going to the safe house."